 When we grieve, the holidays can seem like a kaleidoscopic emotional blur.
-Our spirit spins.
-Deep within our being we feel the chaotic contradiction of sorrow and seasonal joy, sadness and holiday cheer, loneliness and festive gatherings.
+Deep within our being the chaotic contradiction of sorrow and seasonal joy, sadness and holiday cheer, loneliness and festive gatherings makes our spirit spin.

-A kaleidoscope operates on the principle of multiple reflections.
-Usually there are two or three mirrors inside so that when the tube is rotated the beads, pebbles, and bits of glass within create an arbitrary, uniquely symmetrical pattern with almost limitless variation of color.
-We hope to see a distinguishable shape or even a picture when we put our eye against the small opening.
-But there’s nothing predictable about a kaleidoscope—the image is as random as our holiday grief.
+A kaleidoscope operates on the principle of reflected light.
+Usually there are two or three mirrors inside a tube that when rotated, the beads, pebbles, and bits of glass within create a random, uniquely symmetrical pattern with anb almost limitless variation of color.
+When we put our eye against the small opening, we hope to see a distinguishable shape or even a picture.
+But there’s nothing predictable about a kaleidoscope—the image is as unpredictable as our holiday grief.

-We are able to see something inside the cylinder of a kaleidoscope because light enters the other end and reflects off of the mirrors.
+We see something inside a kaleidoscope because light enters the other end and reflects off of the mirrors.
 It is this same light, the light of God’s presence, that guides us safely through this season of celebration.
 When we grieve we hunger for light, we thirst for light, we are starved for the light that illuminates our way out of grief.
 At the holidays we live to follow the light that leads us to a brighter place beyond our grief.
 That light is Emmanuel, God with us, God present to us.

-At the holiday season we may prepare to host and entertain, or simply to be a guest at a seasonal celebration.
-Whatever our role, most of us probably brace for the occasions that evoke high emotion, even under the best circumstances.
-Grief will inevitably be part of our gathering with friends and family.
+At the holiday season. perhaps we prepare to host and entertain, or attend a seasonal celebration.
+Whatever our role, most of us probably brace for occasions that evoke high emotion, even under the best of circumstances.
+Grief will inevitably be part of our holiday gathering with friends and family.

 The pain of our loss is easily exacerbated by holidays.
-Even if those who come together are grieving the same loved one, no one’s experience of grief is exactly the same.
-If the family has lost its matriarch or patriarch, each child is grieving differently.
+Even if those who come together are grieving the same person, no one’s experience of grief is exactly the same.
+If the family has lost its matriarch or patriarch, each child grieves differently.
 By the same token, no one’s grief is the same as that of the surviving spouse—for better or worse.
-If an entire family is grieving the loss of a beloved child, there may be many shared moments of utter heartbreak.
+If an entire family is grieving the loss of a beloved child, there may be many shared moments of heartbreak and joyful remembrance.
 For every loss there is a very personal grief.

-When we are confronted with an idealized picture of what a family gathering looks like or what we think it should look like, as in Norman Rockwell paintings for example, we are easily convinced that anything less than perfection is somehow wrong.
-But what we find in real life is that each family, whether biological, blended, or chosen, has its own unique dynamic.
-In many families, dysfunction, addictions, in-laws, out-laws, and the step-everyones make the holidays at best a challenge, with or without the extra dimension of grief.
+What we find in real life, though, is that each family, whether biological, blended, or chosen, has its own unique dynamic.
+In many families, dysfunction, addictions, in-laws, out-laws, and the step-everyones can make the holidays at best a challenge, and at worst a disaster, with or without the extra dimension of grief.

 Our feelings are especially vulnerable at the holidays, especially when we grieve.
-All the small resentments, hurts, and anger we have so carefully put aside or stuffed down somewhere deep inside us may bubble to the surface.
-When well-concealed emotions spill over in unexpected outbursts, they express nothing more and nothing less than the pain we are feeling because of the loss of one we love.
+All the small resentments, hurts, and anger we carefully put aside or stuff down somewhere deep inside us may bubble to the surface.
+When well-concealed emotions spill over in unexpected outbursts, they express nothing more and nothing less than the pain we are feeling because of the death of one we love.
 This is when forgiveness must be at the fore of our agenda for surviving the season.

-During the holidays, it is likely that we will encounter someone who’s neglected us, someone who was a conspicuous “no-show” at the time of our loss, a relative who could not “handle it”, or someone who said a thoughtless word we will forever associate with them and the death of our loved one.
+During the holidays, likely we will encounter someone who has neglected us, someone who was a conspicuous “no-show” at the time of death, a relative who could not “handle it”, or someone who said a thoughtless word we will forever associate with them and the death of our loved one.
 We may be thrown together with others who have chosen simply to ignore our pain and act like nothing happened.
-They are generally the clueless ones who have not yet experienced the death of a loved one in their own lives.
+Generally they are clueless because they have not yet experienced the death of a loved one in their own lives.